DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 • · A face-to-face evaluation by a physical or occupational therapist; and

-• · Results of device trial period including links to unedited trial videos of the member completing ADLs or other desired IADLs; and
+• · Results of device trial period including links to unedited trial videos of the member completing ADLs or other desired IADLs.
+Documentation must identify the ADLs and IADLs for which the device is requested.
+Providers must specifically address eating as an ADL during the device trial; and

 • · Consideration of less-costly alternatives, including documentation stating why other devices are not appropriate for member’s condition and medical needs.
 If requesting robotic arm, explain why robotic assistive feeding devices are not appropriate for the member’s condition and medical needs; and